Particular/docs.particular.net/servicecontrol/installation.md

 -
 ---

-The ServiceControl installation fileconsists of an embedded MSI bootstrapper EXE and an embedded MSI.
+The ServiceControl installation file consists of an embedded MSI bootstrapper EXE and an embedded MSI.
 This installation can be executed standalone or via the Particular Software Platform Installer.

 ### Prerequisites
 The ServiceControl Installation has the following prerequisites: